 ● photographs taken for identification purposes e.g. ID cards

 ● Other categories of personal information necessary for the processing purposes stated above under the header ‘How personal information is used:’.

 ● Information relating to administrative, business, HR, and marketing and communication.

 American School of The Hague does not share your personal data with third parties unless this is necessary for one of the processing purposes stated under the header ‘How we use personal information’ Examples of recipients of personal data are:

-- pension, HR Recruitment system (Easycruit), Finance system (AFAS )
+● Pension company, HR Recruitment system (Easycruit), Finance system (AFAS)

-- family nurses, doctors or social service organisations (where sharing is in the vital interests, or based on another statutory ground)
+● Family nurses, doctors or social service organizations (where sharing is in the vital interests, or based on another statutory ground)

-If third parties process the data in the capacity of data processor, American School of The Hague enter into a written data processing agreement before sharing any personal data.
+If third parties process the data in the capacity of a data processor, American School of The Hague enters into a written data processing agreement before sharing any personal data.